mojufer/dotfiles/resources/other_notes.md

 # OBS studio
-If someone get to make the screen capture and virtual camera work great on sway / wayland, please give me a tip
+If someone gets to make the screen capture and virtual camera work great on sway / wayland, please give me a tip

 It should work with this :
 ```